surniaulula/wpsso/readme.txt

 = 9.1.2-rc.2 =

-(2021/10/15) Added a compatibility filter for Yoast WooCommerce SEO presenters to avoid conflicting markup.
-Fixed a possible Schema type conflict for the site organization with a custom home page Schema type.
+(2021/10/15) Added a "Site Address to Register" information field.
+Added a compatibility filter for Yoast WooCommerce SEO presenters.
+Fixed a possible Schema type conflict for the site organization.

 = 9.1.1 =